Asmelvi/RNA-seq-Volcano-Plots/README.md

 # RNA-seq-Volcano-Plots

-Example of Volcano Plots for RNA seq Processed Data
+Simple example of Volcano Plots for RNA seq Processed Data

+And printing the highest Upregulated and Downregulated Genes